It is not possible to do modern homeschooling without a printer.

 Bear in mind a high yield black HP ink cartridge should be able to print 480 pages, whilst a tri-color cartridge will get you around 330.

 The printer comes with smart technology that can check ink levels and order ink if needed.
 This could be a good idea if you don’t want the sudden realisation that you have no ink to disrupt your homeschool schedule.
+Overall, this machine is going to be the best printer for homeschooling purpose.

 - All-in-one print, scan, copy and fax